korporationcl/blog/content/posts/memory-management-in-linux.md

 ## Physical Memory

-Physical memory is what we know as the **RAM** (Random Access Memory), and is found on the memory bank of your laptop or more commonly servers (if you are running infrastructure on the cloud same principle applies).
-Most of servers out there are NUMA (Non-Uniform memory access) but UMA used to be the rule.
+Physical memory is what we know as **RAM** (Random Access Memory), and is found on the memory bank of your laptop or more commonly servers.
+Most of servers out there are NUMA (Non-Uniform memory access) at this point in time but UMA used to be the rule.
 The main difference in UMA there is a single shared BUS that connects the memory controller with the CPU and the other components.
 Whereas in NUMA, each CPU has its own internal connection with the memory controller.
 To easily understand the difference see the following diagram:

 ![numa vs uma](https://3l4sbp4ao2771ln0f54chhvm-wpengine.netdna-ssl.com/wp-content/uploads/2018/04/NUMA-Architecture.png)

-Each memory bank is the kernel is known as a **Node** (in my case `node0`).
+Each memory bank inside the kernel is known as a **Node** (in my case `node0`).
 In NUMA systems, and each processor can access a different node, which is known as the **distance** (this has a cost associated in terms of latency, since accessing the CPUs local node is faster than a remote node).
 Nodes are known inside the kernel as `type pg_data_t`.

-A node is divided in different **Zones** which represent different ranges of memory.
+A node is divided into different **Zones** which represent different ranges of memory.
 On the `x86` the zones are:

 - ZONE_DMA (first 16MB)
 - ZONE_NORMAL (Between 16MB and 896MB, this is where many kernel operations happen and is the most critical zone)